 Our executive team operates with a focus on human capital management with a firm belief that quality people, with proven track records can produce quality results.
-Our leadership team is made up of five multidisciplinary executives with a proven track record of successfully launching, growing, and operating companies of all sizes and across industries.
+Our leadership team is made up of multidisciplinary executives with a proven track record of successfully launching, growing, and operating companies of all sizes and across industries.
 Supporting this leadership team are deeply skilled individuals in key disciplines.
-As a former Anheuser-Busch InBev executive, Rick Nechio, our President and one of our cofounders, brings a twenty-two year track record in the adult beverage industry and is a pioneer in the betterfor-you wine category.
+As a former Anheuser-Busch InBev executive, Rick Nechio, our President and one of our cofounders, brings a twenty-two year track record in the adult beverage industry and is a pioneer in the better-for-you wine category.
 Mr. Nechio's vision for Fresh Vine Wine has been to offer unprecedented commitment to quality within our category of wines, and he has been key in the development of our brand and our sales and marketing strategies to date.
+As we continue to grow our business, our success will depend in part on our ability to identify, attract, hire, train, retain and motivate skilled executive and technical personnel to supplement and support our executive team.